sfusurge/journey-hacks-site/README.md

 2. resolve any conflicts from the update
 3. test locally and check if everything looks as intended still
 4. merge your branch into dev.

+## Deployment
+For now the site will be hosted on vercel, with vercel analytics enabled.
+* prod branch, what the public see.
+Pushing to this branch immediately deploys
+* dev branch, for internal preview purposes.
+Pushing to this branch also immediately deploys, so pushing to dev should infrequent.